Reading time 5 minutes. Use our table of content for a quick read.

 Location-wise, Costa Tropical is a region inside the Province of Granada, which is itself part of the Community of Andalucía, the southern-most Region of Spain.
 The Costa is made up of 17 smaller municipalities, that are all joined under the touristic name of Costa Tropical, the only coastline inside of Granada.

 This territory has its limits with the region of Poniente Almeriense, Almería, on the East, with Axarquía, Málaga, to the west and to the north with Alhama.
 The entire southern border of this region is nothing but gorgeous beaches facing the Mediterranean Sea and the coasts of northern Africa.

 The capital city of this geographical area is Motril, a small town within spitting distance of the sea.
 It houses 60 thousand people and it’s the centre for all economic and cultural activities in this area.

-This city is a treasure for the history lovers, as it has very deep roots in the Spanish lands.
+This city is a treasure for history lovers, as it has very deep roots in Spanish lands.
 It is thought to be mentioned in La Bética, a book dating from the times of the Roman Empire.